Modesto Varischetti

-Reconstruction of the rescue, Ecomuseo delle Miniere di Gorno.

-Modesto Varischetti (24 October 1874 – 3 September 1920) was an Italian miner who was trapped in a gold mine for nine days after a thunderstorm flooded it in March 1907.
-The 12-level mine was located at Bonnievale, near Coolgardie, Western Australia.
+Modesto Varischetti (24 October 1874 – 3 September 1920), known in Australia as Charlie Varischetti, was an Italian-born gold miner who survived for nine days trapped in an air pocket in the flooded Westralia and Eastern Extension gold mine at Bonnievale, near Coolgardie, Western Australia, in March 1907.
+He was supplied with food and light by divers who descended through the flooded mine and walked free after 206 hours underground.
+The incident was reported widely worldwide, with Varischetti dubbed "the entombed man".
+The rescue is regarded as one of the most legendary in Australian mining history.

 Biography

 Varischetti was born in Gorno, in northern Italy, near Milan.
 The region was a well known mining area and he became a miner at age 13.
 He married his wife Maria and had five children, but like others in the poor region, he (along with two of his brothers) left Italy to earn better money in Australia.

 Arriving in February 1900, he first worked in Clunes, Victoria.
 He traveled to Italy again, before returning in 1903 and being attracted to the Westralia & Eastern Extension Mine in Bonnievale.
 While there, his wife died in 1905, compelling him to make a return trip to Italy a third time.
 By October 1906, he was back in Bonnievale.